Importance & Side-effects of Vaccines & Vaccination During Pregnancy

 This viral illness can pass from a mother to her baby in utero.
 Couples planning for a pregnancy should talk to their doctor about vaccination for Hepatitis B.

-Recommended Vaccines During Pregnancy
+Must-have Vaccines During Pregnancy

+What vaccines can you not get while pregnant?
+In which month of pregnancy tetanus injection is given?
 Generally, vaccines that contain killed/ inactivated viruses or bacteria can be administered to pregnant women.
 Vaccines containing live viruses are not given to pregnant women.
 Vaccines that are recommended to be given to pregnant women are:

 Tetanus Toxoid (TT) – This vaccine protects the mother and the baby against tetanus and can be given anytime in pregnancy, however it is more commonly given after the fourth completed month as two doses 1 month apart.
 [Read More - Tetanus Causes, Symptoms and Prevention in Children]